Ben Cross: Personal life

 From 1977 to 1992, Cross was married to model Penelope Butler and had two children, Lauren and Theo.
 He was later married to gyrotonics trainer Michele Moerth, from 1996 to 2005.
 Both these marriages ended in divorce.
 In 2018, he married the Bulgarian artist Deyana Boneva, to whom he remained married until his death.
 In his later years, he lived primarily in Sofia, Bulgaria.

 Cross was an active Freemason for the final 10 years of his life.
-Initiated in 2010 in the Shakespeare Lodge (London), he attended lodge meetings in the United Kingdom and across Europe, eventually serving as a Grand Steward in the United Grand Lodge of England from 2017 to 2018.
+Initiated in 2010 in the Shakespear Lodge (London), he attended lodge meetings in the UK and across Europe, eventually serving as a Grand Steward in the United Grand Lodge of England from 2017 to 2018.
 In this capacity he took part in the ceremonial tercentenary event at the Royal Albert Hall on 31 October 2017, celebrating three hundred years since the formation of the first English Grand Lodge, in which a dramatic presentation starred various actors, led by Sir Derek Jacobi, Samantha Bond, and Sanjeev Bhaskar.